VictorDespaux/exp/README.md

 Hi there ! :)

-This is a webpage that I use in order to teach myself in doing things like bootstrap, PHP or Javascript elements.
+This is a webpage that I use in order to teach myself some things like bootstrap, PHP or Javascript elements.
 So don't be scared if it's kind of messy sometimes.